 You may notice that Alaska’s award chart for Europe to Asia is actually only to Hong Kong not the entire continent of Asia.
 Therefore, you can’t have a stopover in HKG on the same ticket.
 Keep in mind though that business is only 42,500 miles instead of 50,000 miles one way.

-I was able to find two seats available on the CDG to HKG flight.
+I was able to find two business seats available on the CDG to HKG flight.
 I called into Alaska and waited about 10 minutes to speak with an agent.
 This first agent had a difficult time figuring out how to change the award so she actually transferred me to another agent who specialized in partner awards.
 This second agent was able to change the flight without any issues I had to pay about $30 extra dollars per person in taxes/fees.
-Since this route cost less miles, they also refunded me the 15,000 Alaska miles.
+Since this route cost less miles, 15,000 Alaska miles were deposited back into my account.

 In the end, I paid 85,000 Alaska miles and $198 in taxes/fees for two Cathay Pacific business class tickets from CDG to HKG.
 You can read more about our flight experience in this blog post.
 This flight typically costs around $2,450 per person.
 Therefore, I got roughly 5.5 cents per mile/point on this redemption.
 That’s pretty good value if you ask me!